Tube Amplifier Startup Procedure

 Note: for a problem free amp the light bulb will glow brighter than the earlier tests because the power tubes use up most of the amp's power, but the bulb should not glow at its full rated brightness.

-If the light bulb burns near its rated brightness a bad power tube or miswired socket is causing a heater short.
+If the light bulb burns near its rated brightness with the amp on but Standby switch off a bad power tube or miswired socket is causing a heater short.

 If the bulb goes dim turn the Standby switch ON.